rrusk/DancePracticeMusicPlayer/README.md

 `--check-library` reports the other as invisible.

-It reads the music directory from `music.ini`, so it normally needs no arguments, and it also caches the `announce/` and `cues/` audio since those are used by every playlist.
+It reads the music directory from `music.ini`, so it normally needs no arguments, and it also caches the `announce/` and `cues/` audio so they are available to any practice type that uses them.

 `--verify` is worth running occasionally.
 TinyTag estimates duration from file size and bitrate when a VBR header is missing or unparsable, which can be badly wrong; an